sj14/dbbench/README.md

 The script must contain valid SQL statements for your database.

 There are some built-in variables and functions which can be used in the script.
-It's using golangs template engine which uses the delimiters `{{` and `}}`.
-Functions are executed with the `call` command.
+It's using the golang [template engine](https://golang.org/pkg/text/template/) which uses the delimiters `{{` and `}}`.
+Functions are executed with the `call` command and arguments are passed after the function name.

 Usage                     | Description                                   |
 --------------------------|-----------------------------------------------|